pretix/pretix/doc/admin/scaling.rst

 * ``pretix-worker`` is a Celery-based application that processes tasks that should be run asynchronously outside of the web application process.

-* A **SQL database** keeps all the important data and processes the actual transactions.
-We recommend using PostgreSQL, but MySQL/MariaDB works as well.
+* A **PostgreSQL database** keeps all the important data and processes the actual transactions.

 * A **web server** that terminates TLS and HTTP connections and forwards them to ``pretix-web``.
 In some cases, e.g. when serving static files, the web servers might return a response directly.
 We recommend using ``nginx``.